d-Bharti001/mask-detector/README.md

 Python 3.6 is used.

-### Dataset
+#### Dataset

-The dataset for training mask detection model is available here:
+The dataset for training the mask detection model is available here:

 https://www.kaggle.com/omkargurav/face-mask-dataset